 A couple admires the sunset at Little River Canyon National Preserve

-Kids try on astronaut gear at the USS Space and Rocket Center in Huntsville
+Learning about space flight at the U.S. Space and Rocket Center in Huntsville

 A recording booth at the Alabama Music Hall of Fame in Tuscumbia

 A sign welcoming visitors to Muscle Shoals, known as the ‘Hit Recording Capital of the World’

 Mobile’s Excelsior Band marching during Mardi Gras festivities

 Al fresco dining at Bottega in Birmingham

 Alabama Tourism Department Statewide Road Trip